rachnaumesh/ML-Perf-Labs/README.md

-# Assignment 2: Optimize the performance of the ML operations using tiling and blocking
+## Optimize the performance of the ML operations using tiling and blocking